jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the ``add`` :ref:`function<functions>` returns :ref:`None` and the test expects ``1``

-* I make the `return statement`_ match the expected value
+* when I make the `return statement`_ match the expected value

   .. code-block:: python

     def add(x, y):
         return 1

-  and the test passes.
+  the test passes.
 Time for a victory lap!

 .. _test_addition_refactor:

 refactor: make it better
 #################################################################################

 Wait a minute!
 Is it that easy?
 Do I provide the expectation of the test to make it pass?
 In the green phase, Yes.
-I do the easiest thing to make the failing test pass.
+I do the easiest thing that will make a failing test pass.

 This solution shows a problem with the test, I have to "Make it Better".
-The ``add`` function returns ``1`` no matter what inputs it gets, it is a :doc:`singleton function </functions/test_singleton_functions>`, I want it to do a calculation with the inputs instead.
-Even though ``add`` currently passes the test it does not meet the actual requirement.
+The ``add`` function returns ``1`` no matter what inputs it gets, it is a :doc:`singleton function </functions/test_singleton_functions>`.
+The ``add`` :ref:`function<functions>` passes the test but does not meet the actual requirement, I want it to do a calculation with the inputs instead. .

 .. _test_addition_refactor_red: